Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Kirby calculus with 3-handles

 \subsection{Handle decompositions}

 In this section, handle decompositions of 4-manifolds and their 3-dimensional diagrams are described.
 (All manifolds will be assumed to be smooth, oriented and compact.)
-While handle decompositions and Kirby diagrams are described extensively in the literature \cite{GompfStipsicz, Akbulut:4manifolds, Kirby:Topology4Manifolds}, 3-handles are nowhere described pictorially, to the knowledge of the author.
+While handle decompositions and Kirby diagrams are described extensively in the literature \cite{GompfStipsicz, Akbulut:4manifolds, Kirby:Topology4Manifolds}, 3-handles are rarely described pictorially, the only case known to the author being \cite{HarerKasKirby86HandlebodyComplexSurfaces}.
 This will turn out to be an important conceptual clarification and computational simplification in the graphical calculus of $G\times$-BSFCs, and is thus introduced here at length, interspersed with a recapitulation of well-known material.

 \fxwarning{References for these definitions} \begin{definitions} An \textbf{$n$-dimensional $k$-handle} is the manifold with corners\footnote{ Details and references about manifolds with corners and their boundaries can be found in Appendix \ref{sec:corners}. } $h_k \coloneqq D^k \times D^{n-k}$. \begin{itemize} \item From its corner structure, the boundary of a $k$-handle $\partial h_k = S^{k-1} \times D^{n-k} \cup D^k \times S^{n-k-1}$ is split into the \textbf{attaching region} $\attachingboundary h_k = S^{k-1} \times D^{n-k}$ and the \textbf{remaining region} $\remainingboundary h_k = D^k \times S^{n-k-1}$. \item $S^{k-1} \times \{0\} \subset \attachingboundary h_k$ is called the \textbf{attaching sphere}. \item $\{0\} \times S^{n-k-1} \subset \remainingboundary h_k$ is called the \textbf{remaining sphere}, or ``belt sphere''. \fxerror{Decide whether we want to have ``belt sphere'' globally.} \end{itemize} \end{definitions}